kkm24132/dsc-gettingcleaningdata/README.md

 	After it checks that the input data frame is not null it uses write.table to write the data frame into the output file.

-## Default execution
+## SECTION 3: "Default" execution

-If the top variable execute.data.processing is set to TRUE then this last part of the script simply executes all the functions defined above in sequence to get the resulting CSV file with the tidy data set.
-If none of the global variables were changed, then the execution is expected to fully comply with the requirements set by the project definition.
+If the top variable execute.data.processing is set to TRUE, then will the last section of the script executes all the functions defined above in a sequence.
+The result is a CSV file with the tidy data set.
+The default execution is expected to fully comply with the requirements set by the project definition.

 ## What else to note
 ### Performance

-This script is not very fast.
-Taking a basic timing via system.time the whole script as executed by default shows the following times:
+Taking a basic timing via system.time the whole script as executed by default shows the following times (system used: Lenovo Thinkpad T510i i5 processor, 8GB RAM):

 ```
    user  system elapsed